 The "cipherText" part of the reformatted message in FlatJweJson shall be prepared as given below

-Figure 5.3.2.3-2 Transformation of HTTP Header and Payload to Encrypt into CipherText
+Figure 5.3.2.3-2 Transformation of HTTP Header and Contentto Encrypt into CipherText

 1. Based on the protection policy exchanged between the SEPPs, the sending SEPP prepares an input for the JWE ciphering and integrity protection as an array of arbitrary types in the "DataToIntegrityProtectAndCipher" block with each entry containing either a HTTP header value or the value of a JSON payload IE of the API message being reformatted.
-The index value "encBlockIdx" in the payload part of DataToIntegrityProtectBlock shall point to the index of a header value or IE value in this input array.
+The index value "encBlockIdx" in the content part of DataToIntegrityProtectBlock shall point to the index of a header value or IE value in this input array.

 2. The input block is fed into an encryption function along with the other required inputs for JWE as specified in IETF RFC 7516 [14].